ropensci/roweb3/content/blog/2026-06-29-news-june-2026/index.md

 ### Yanina Joins the 2026 Sovereign Tech Fellowship

-We're excited to share that our Community Manager, Yani Bellini Saibene, [has been selected as a 2026 Sovereign Tech Fellow](https://www.sovereign.tech/news/meet-the-2026-sovereign-tech-fellows).
+We're excited to share that our Community Manager, Yanina Bellini Saibene, [has been selected as a 2026 Sovereign Tech Fellow](https://www.sovereign.tech/news/meet-the-2026-sovereign-tech-fellows).
 During the fellowship, she will focus on making open source more accessible through improved contribution guidance, newcomer-focused mini-hackathons, multilingual training resources, and more sustainable localization practices across communities in the R ecosystem.
 These efforts will build on and extend rOpenSci's work in community building, mentorship, and open science.

 ### *Quinceañera*: celebrating 15 years together

-In June, we held three community events to mark rOpenSci's 15th anniversary.
-Across all three sessions, people shared memories of their first contribution, discussed ideas for the next 15 years, and reminded us of the thing that has always made rOpenSci what it is: how genuinely welcoming it is to everyone who wants to participate.
+In June, we held two community events to mark rOpenSci's 15th anniversary.
+Across all three sessions, people shared memories of their first contribution, discussed ideas for the next 15 years, and reminded us of how genuinely welcoming rOpenSci *and* it's community are.
 There's more to come :-) Keep an eye out for what we have planned for the rest of the year.

-### Software Peer-Review Updates
+### Software Peer-Review updates

-Valued community member [Athanasia Mo Mowinckel](/author/athanasia-mo-mowinckel/) has started a new AI agent "skills" repo at [`ropensci-review-tools/ropensci-skills`](https://github.com/ropensci-review-tools/ropensci-skills).
+Community member [Athanasia Mo Mowinckel](/author/athanasia-mo-mowinckel/) has started a new AI agent "skills" repo at [`ropensci-review-tools/ropensci-skills`](https://github.com/ropensci-review-tools/ropensci-skills).
 The repo holds a variety of "skills", which are human-readable markdown files, for AI agents to assist in preparing software for peer-review.
-Anybody thinking about using AI systems to prepare software for peer-review is encouraged to try these skills out, and to help us improve them for others by opening issues or pull requests in [the GitHub repo](https://github.com/ropensci-review-tools/ropensci-skills).
+Anybody thinking about using AI systems to prepare software for peer-review is encouraged to try out these experimental skills, and to help us improve them for others by opening issues or pull requests in [the GitHub repo](https://github.com/ropensci-review-tools/ropensci-skills).

-Our recent updates to the [goodpractice package](/blog/2026/06/01/goodpractice/) have also been enhanced with an all-new "skill".
+Our recent updates to the [goodpractice package](/blog/2026/06/01/goodpractice/) have also been enhanced with an all-new AI "skill".
 [This skill](https://github.com/ropensci-review-tools/goodpractice/blob/main/inst/skills/goodpractice4agents.md) instructs agents to edit and improve your package's code to comply with the full suite of goodpractice checks.
 You can try it out with the package's new [`use_skill_gp()` function](https://docs.ropensci.org/goodpractice/reference/use_skill_gp.html).

 ### Coworking